Spectrally Corrected Polynomial Approximation for Quantum Singular Value Transformation: Numerical Experiments

 A central benefit of the spectral correction is that it achieves machine-precision eigenvalue accuracy at a much lower degree than a base polynomial.
 Eigenvalue accuracy is measured via the maximum eigenvalue residual:

-For brevity, we use Mang as a base polynomial in this experiment; results for Remez and Sunderhauf are qualitatively similar.
+For brevity, we use Mang as a base polynomial in this experiment; results for Remez and S\"{u}nderhauf are qualitatively similar.
 Table~\ref{tab:degree_accuracy} makes the central claim explicit for $N = 4$ ($\kap \approx 9.47$) with $K = 2 = N/2$ corrected eigenvalues.

 Two observations follow from Table~\ref{tab:degree_accuracy}.
 First, spectral-Mang with $K=2$ achieves machine-precision residuals at the corrected eigenvalues, regardless of $\varepsilon$, while the base polynomial requires $\varepsilon \to 0$ (and correspondingly higher degree) to approach the same accuracy.
 Second, the uncorrected eigenvalues retain the accuracy of the base polynomial, consistent with Proposition~\ref{prop:bound}.